4mGSMENU24m(1) General Commands Manual 4mGSMENU24m(1)

 1mtags 22mA list of tags of the element, used when filtering.

-element is selected.
-If a list, a newline is printed after
+selected.
+If a list, a newline is printed after every element but

 1mINTERACTION0m

-element is selected and is printed to standard output and gsmenu
+selected and is printed to standard output and gsmenu terminates.
+Elements

-terminates.
-Elements can also be selected by clicking on them with the
+can also be selected by clicking on them with the mouse.
+Additionally, the

 1mAny printable character0m

-works as a filter: only items containing this text (possibly in
+a filter: only items containing this text (possibly in a tag) will

 1mBackspace0m